 One Example out of my Daily Business

 Some time ago I migrated a firewall cluster for a customer from an old Juniper ScreenOS firewall to a Fortinet FortiGate one.
 Since the VPNs were developed over a long period, all cases of different configurations existed: route-based, policy-based with configured proxy-IDs, as well as policy-based through the security policy (type IPsec).
 Now the customer wanted to tighten it to only have the first two types of VPNs.
 While it was quite easy to migrate the route-based VPNs and the generic proxy-ID configured VPNs, the policy-based ones were quite a mess!
 There were not only host objects within the security policies, but also (nested) groups of objects.
 Furthermore, through static NATs (called MIP within ScreenOS), the proxy-IDs for these policies were NOT the private IPv4 addresses at some points, but the public (NATted) ones.
 The only way to find out which proxy-IDs were really used was to do a hard job on the CLI to merge the negotiated IDs to the address objects.
-At the end it was a nightmare to understand all the phase 2 IPsec tunnels.
-If the customer would have used only route-based VPNs, the complete network setup would be much easier!
+In the end, it was a nightmare to understand all the phase 2 IPsec tunnels.
+If the customer had used only route-based VPNs, the complete network setup would be much easier!

 Firewall Specific